univention/univention-corporate-server/doc/app-center/identity_management.rst

    The type of the object, i.e., "users/user", or "groups/group".

 ``object``
    A dictionary of the attributes of this object.
-The content is defined by the UDM (Univention Directory Manager) representation of the object.
+   For versions lower than ``2`` in the ``ListenerUDMVersion`` app definition the content is defined by the UDM (Univention Directory Manager) representation of the object.
+For all other versions the UDM REST API representation of the object is used.
    If it is null instead, the object has been deleted.

 Logging information about the listener can found in :file:`/var/log/univention/listener_modules/$appid.log`.